yicui/BitTube-on-Flash/README.md

 [FLV jargons](http://download.macromedia.com/f4v/video_file_format_spec_v10_1.pdf), which are sequenced by their timestamps.
 As long as I can make a server (or proxy if you prefer) to break this stream into packets (each containing one or more tags) and throw them into the NetGroup swarm, the rest will be straightforward: peers can retrieve these pieces and reassemble them based on the timestamps therein, then feed to the player.
+This is how BitTube-on-Flash works in principal.

 As of now we support live streaming in the following scenarios.
-Each of them is
 #### HTTP Stream
 ![Adobe Media Encoder](https://github.com/downloads/yicui/BitTube-on-Flash/server.jpg)